medibloc/panacea-json-schema/README.md

 This repository is published as https://jsonschema.gopanacea.org or http://jsonschema.gopanacea.org.

 For that deployment, the Panacea team uses AWS S3.
+Currently, automatic deployment is not configured yet.
 Please contact the Panacea team if you want to deploy your changes officially.